 Take the example of a young boy who in his early years witnesses a strange ritual of getting rewarded for keeping his bed dry at night.
 He would be subjected to statements such as "There's a good boy!" and "You'll be having some treats!"
-And then if on an odd occasion he has an accident, he is subjected to a scolding.
-In other words he is rejected and has to "be good" in order to gain approval.
+And then if on an odd occasion, he has an accident, he is subjected to a scolding.
+In other words he is rejected and feels that he has to "be good" in order to gain approval.

 A Touch of Eastern Philosophy

 Every thought, good or bad is part of us.
-Thoughts move through out awareness, some we will enjoy, some not, but they come and go anyway.
+Thoughts move through our awareness, some we will be positive and optimistic, some not, but automatically, they come and go anyway.
 If we can reach True understanding and recognise that there is no "part", that we are "at-one", we will recognise that when we try to reject an undesirable thought/feeling, we are trying to reject something that has become ourselves.
+The main function of the subconscious mind is survival and all too often, anxiety is our defense against what it unwanted, and that therefore, is needed to survive and be ''good/successful and do the 'right' thing, according to our conditioned (subconscious).

 A good analogy here would be a glass full of water that is cloudy at the bottom and clear at the top, where does the good water end, and the bad begin?
 If we try and get out the bad, we will throw away the good.
 If we stir the bad (e.g. mud) at the bottom, it will contaminate the clear water for a while, but will always settle again and always be part of the water, but if we ignore the bad water and pretend that it’s all good, we'll keep stirring it up with our resistance.
 Our bodies' are ninety per cent water, and our spirits move just like water (fluid) and then there's the truth that there is no separation.
-Body, mind and spirit are really one to be in harmony with it, focus, accept and observe all that is part of it in acceptance.
+Body, mind and spirit are really and need to be in harmony.

 The Power of Acceptance with Others and Situations.

 To accept a person exactly the way he/she is, will mellow and transform that person.
-To accept a situations exactly the way it is, will transform the way you experience that situation,
+To accept a situations exactly the way it is, will transform the way you experience that situation when with that person.

 Rejection was something that was feared more than death by execution in primitive societies.
-So perhaps now, it can be understood just how powerful these two actions are and that they are imaginary – coming from the memory… mind… imagination.
+So perhaps now, it can be understood just how powerful these two actions are.
+In reality, they are imaginary – coming from the memory… mind… imagination.
+They are the same.

 Acceptance and Rejection: Clarification

-Care need to be taken here not to confuse acceptance with indulgence.
+Care needs to be taken here not to confuse acceptance with indulgence.

 Acceptance means to acknowledge, observe and where appropriate communicate - communication by writing or speaking can aid clarification.
-But one must feel "safe" with the recipient of such a communication with others.
+But one must feel "safe" in the participation of such a communication with others.

 Indulgence means to react to/on the thoughts/impulses.
 This means to either deny it and punish yourself for thinking such a thing, or give in to the urges and impulses thus hurting self or others.